AboutPricingHow We WorkBlogFAQLog InStart Free TrialSchedule a BriefingEspañol

 We are now entering the phase where AI moves from individual contributor to organizational orchestrator.

-When large language models are securely hooked into every document, Slack message, and governance rule in your company, they stop acting like interns and start acting like the ultimate Chief of Staff.
-This is the premise of the Corgtex operating system.
+When large language models are securely connected to every document, Slack message, and governance rule in your company, they stop acting like interns and start acting like the ultimate Chief of Staff.

 The Humans Keep the Authority